 The PhD is designed for students to demonstrate academic leadership, independence, creativity and innovation in their research work.
 In addition, professional doctoral studies provide advanced training designed to build expertise in a specialist area, while encouraging the acquisition of a wide range of advanced and transferable skills.
 The PhD thesis demonstrates authority and contributes to knowledge in the candidate’s field.
 The PhD thesis is deeper and more comprehensive than that required by the MPhil.

-This handbook provides information at a glance and includes subject details, teaching responsibilities, sample programs and assesment details.
+The Chemical Engineering study guide provides information at a glance and includes subject details, teaching responsibilities, sample programs and assesment details.